mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 To verify that your sensor has been correctly identified, you can run this simple sketch.

-[Download](https://github.com/movingplaid/Mayfly_OneWireAddress/blob/master/Mayfly_OneExample.ino) the code for the OneWire Example.
+[Download](https://github.com/movingplaid/Mayfly_OneWireExample) the code for the OneWire Example.
+Don't forget to place the file in a folder with the same name as mentioned at the start of this section.

 Open the code in the Arduino software and search for the line: